 Heatmaps were then used to find the most statistically significant areas that are predictive of future price movement on unseen data.

-Markets change, and past patterns may not repeat exactly.
-However, these systems have been designed to capture fundamental market dynamics - momentum, trend, and cycle patterns - that have persisted across decades and across very different market environments.
-The long testing periods give us confidence that the systems are robust and the live system has been in use for over a year with beta testers and while I have been using it myself.
+These systems are built to capture fundamental market dynamics - momentum, trend, and cycle patterns - that have persisted across decades and across very different market environments.
+The long testing periods give us confidence that the systems are robust, and the live system has been in use for over a year with beta testers while I've been using it myself to guide my own investments.

 Now it’s time to check out each of your individual models, so you know what to expect from each one and choose which ones work best for your requirements.